-The Food Center began as an informal but heartfelt program to assist both laid-off and struggling workers and their families through the collection and distribution of food.
+The Food Center began as a way to assist both laid-off and struggling workers and their families through the collection and distribution of food.
 It is only through the strong and time-tested partnership between the Labor Movement in Southeastern Connecticut and United Way that the Food Center as we know it today ever came to be.
 It first officially opened in 1988 on the campus of the Uncas on Thames in Norwich.

 The facility was refurbished by volunteers including skilled union workers of the Metal Trades Council, AFL-CIO, Southeastern Connecticut Labor Council, MDA-UAW Workers Local 571, Teamsters Union Local 493, and Norwich-New London Building and Construction Trades Council, in partnership with United Way.
 General Dynamics Electric Boat provided paint, refrigerators, and other necessary equipment while their dedicated volunteers painted the entire building.
 The company still provides a volunteer one day per week to assist in the warehouse.
 In July, 2001, Dominion/Millstone Power Station made a generous donation of $100,000 for a new roof.
 In 2008, the Food Center celebrated its 20th anniversary and invited the entire community to an open house for food, music, and fun activities.

 In 2013, the Food Center hit the road with a new Mobile Food Pantry, a customized refrigerated truck delivering perishable food items for direct distribution to individuals and families.
 The program is a way to help people, some of which live in remote locations, to acquire items they may not find in a traditional pantry including fresh fruits and vegetables.
 The program's "no questions asked" philosophy and farmer's market feel allows individuals a level of comfort while utilizing it.
 The truck is made by possible by the generosity of Eversource and Connecticut Food Bank.